liveaverage/ux-guide/guide-developer-sandbox.md

-# NVIDIA LaunchPad Developer Sandbox
+# TEST NVIDIA LaunchPad Developer Sandbox

 NVIDIA LaunchPad is a free program that provides users short-term access to a large catalog of hands-on labs.
 This particular deployment includes the LaunchPad Developer Sandbox, which consists of the following supplemental platform, components, and configurations: